-The public exhibition period closed on 12 February 2024, 2 submissions were received and are currently under review.
 A Business Paper is anticipated to be reported back to Council at the meeting of 9 April 2024.

-forwarded to the NSW Department of Planning and Environment for a Gateway determination and request authority to make the plan.
+Items 4, 6, 7 and 8 of the planning proposal to amend the Port Stephens Local Environmental Plan 2023 have been forwarded to the NSW Department of Planning and Environment for a Gateway determination and request authority to make the plan.
 Council are working to find a suitable time to meet with Councillors for further discussions in regard to items 1, 2, 3 and 5.

-COMMUNITY FUTURES RESOLUTIONS.
+ITEM 3 - ATTACHMENT 1 COMMUNITY FUTURES RESOLUTIONS.